f3d-app/f3d/doc/user/13-LIMITATIONS_AND_TROUBLESHOOTING.md

 .ply is a generic file format, we cannot assumes it's a 3DGS, thus we do not give good presets for this specific use case.
 It's recommended to use these options: `--point-sprites-size=1 --point-sprites=gaussian -syk`, but you can also add them in your [config file](06-CONFIGURATION_FILE.md).

+> I can't use hotkeys/bindings with F row keys

+Because some keyboards have layered multimedia keys, F keys (F12 for example) don't use the normal function code by default.
+To use the F code, you must press <kbd>Fn</kbd> in combination with the F key.
+For example, to take a minimal screenshot, the hotkey combination on MacOS would be <kbd>Cmd</kbd>+<kbd>Fn</kbd>+<kbd>F12</kbd>.

 ### Linux